audreyrellos/kidneyglomeruli-thesis/README.md

-# kidneyglomeruli-thesis
+# About the Repo
- SEGMENTATION AND CLASSIFICATION OF KIDNEY GLOMERULI USING DIFFERENT MACHINE LEARNING MODELS
+This is the Github repo for the segmentation and classification models used in the study titled <i>SEGMENTATION AND CLASSIFICATION OF KIDNEY GLOMERULI USING DIFFERENT MACHINE LEARNING MODELS </i>, by Rellos A., Villaflor F., and Yonzon S.

 # Dataset Information
-The dataset used in this study was obtained from a paper by Bueno et al. (2022) entitled "<i>Glomerulosclerosis identification in whole slide images using semantic segmentation</i>".
+The dataset used in this study was obtained from a paper by Bueno et al. (2020) entitled "<i>Glomerulosclerosis identification in whole slide images using semantic segmentation</i>".
+(DOI: https://doi.org/10.1016/j.cmpb.2019.105273)

 # Accessing the Dataset
 The dataset used in the training, testing, and validation of the models used in this study is available on the Mendeley Data website: